RWKV/RWKV-cpp-node/README.md

 However if I cached every prompt blindly in full, if you performed multiple calls, character by character.
 Each subsequent call would continue from the previous cached result in its "incomplet form".

-As a result when you finally call "Hello", it consist of 5 tokens, with 1 character each.
+As a result when you finally call "Hello", it can end up consisting of 5 tokens, with 1 character each. (aka ["H","e","l","l","o"])
 This leads to extreamly unexpected behaviour in the quality of the model output.

+While the example is an extreame case, there are smaller scale off-by-1 example regarding whitespace.

 # Special thanks & refrences